- I. Introduction

 (2) Engage in sexual conduct with a person whom the offender knows or has reasonable cause to believe lacks the mental capacity to appreciate the significance of the knowledge that the offender has tested positive as a carrier of a virus that causes acquired immunodeficiency syndrome;

-(3) Engage in sexual conduct with a person less than eighteen years of age who is not the spouse of the offender.
+(3) Engage in sexual conduct with a person under eighteen years of age who is not the spouse of the offender.

 Ohio Revised Code 2903.211 – Menacing by Stalking